An avid camper and hiker as well as writer and astronomy lover, Jose Juan Gutierrez has always been inspired by the sky

 During the day, signals of medium wave frequency travel only as ground waves.
-As frequency increases, ionospheric attenuation decreases allowing signals to pass through the D region and on to the E region, where signals are reflected back to earth passing through the D region and landing at a great distance from the transmitter.
+As frequency increases, ionospheric attenuation decreases allowing signals to pass through the D region and onto the E region.
+The E region is where signals are reflected back to earth passing through the D region and landing at a great distance from the transmitter.

-Higher signal frequencies will make it to the F2 region; due that this is the topmost ionospheric region.
+Higher signal frequencies will make it to the F2 region, the topmost ionospheric region.
 When those signals reflect off this layer back to earth, the distance traveled will be the greatest.
 The maximum skip distance that signals can travel when reflected off the E region is 2000 km (1243 miles) and when reflected off the F2 region that increases to about 4000 km (2485 miles).

 © 2018 Jose Juan Gutierrez